The policy of Belgium within the EU

 In brief

-Following the 'legislative wave' of the current legislature, the focus of the next European legislature will need to shift to implementation, enforcement and governance.
-The impact and necessary investment for companies to comply with the (new) European rules and requirements should not be underestimated in this regard.
-Digital themes are also becoming increasingly important in the EU's international relations with third countries, including in international forums such as the UN, but also in the EU's trade relations.
+The EU is therefore able to rely on a robust and coherent legal framework, and also upon ambitious funding programmes to continue the roll-out of the digital transition.
+The impact and the investments that will be necessary to enable companies to comply with the (new) European rules and requirements should not be underestimated in this regard.
+Europe has equipped itself with the tools to further develop its digital open strategic autonomy and to convey it on an international level in a way that is based at all times on European values that put people first.
+Digital themes are also becoming increasingly important in the EU's international relations with third countries, including in international forums such as the UN, but also within the EU's trade relations.

 Objectives for Belgium